hostankit/docublock/README.md

+# DocuBlock - A DApp for Document Management System

-# Simple Ethereum + InterPlanetary File System (IPFS)+ React.js DApp
+#Simple Ethereum + InterPlanetary File System (IPFS)+ React.js DApp

 #A simple DApp to upload a document to IPFS and then store the IPFS hash on the Ethereum blockchain.
 Once the IPFS hash number is sent to the Ethereum blockchain, the user will receive a transaction receipt.
-We will use Create-React-App framework to make a front-end.
-This Dapp works with any user that has MetaMask installed in their browser.
+This Dapp works with any user that has MetaMask installed in their browser and Ganache-cli.

-1).
-Open terminal and enter following : <br />
-    npm install <br />
-    npm start